keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 **The flow, in a nutshell:**

-- First, the Social Media Engagement source components will collect data from your selected social networks.
+- First, the Social Media Engagement source connectors will collect data from your selected social networks.
 Currently, these networks are available:

     - Facebook
     - Instagram